B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 124121](https://user-images.githubusercontent.com/117080369/204877422-26ac532e-eec7-47f0-b180-7522b9801340.png)

-Clicking on the 1st hit gave me the address, search the address in `Street View` and moving around to the other side of the building gives us confirmation of our location.
+Clicking on the 1st hit gave me the address, search the address in `Street View`, then moving around to the other side of the building gives us confirmation of our location.

 ![Screenshot 2022-11-30 124002](https://user-images.githubusercontent.com/117080369/204877542-9fecfba8-e4e3-4d00-bad8-388fcc0502e1.png)